 Many boasted on Twitter about their time-wasting stunts, with some claiming they told the police new e-fits released on the programme looked like Madeleine’s father Gerry, 44.

 Twitter user LadyReeve wrote: “Awks when the e-fit is Gerry McCann!
 I’m going to ring in and name him just in case the police haven’t got it yet #Crimewatch.”

 Another user called KCAEC said: “Who’s gonna be the 1st person to phone in and say they recognise the e-fit……its Gerry McCann!”

 Someone called Jont-o’-Lantern Gore also tweeted: “Chain smoking pack after pack of cigarettes to change my voice so that I can prank call Crimewatch.”

 Others on Twitter confirmed that police had been sidetracked by a spate of misleading calls … Trevor Allman, a former London councillor, said: “Apparently a lot of people have pointed out to the police that the e-fit photo on last night’s Crimewatch looks like Gerry McCann.”

 So far the Crimewatch appeal has generated 2,400 calls and emails to police with information … Detectives are monitoring the internet for vile messages about the couple after a Facebook group targeting the pair attracted 11,000 members.

-Claims that the Podesta brothers appeared in the sketches and provided a match for the “suspects” was an example of an extremely common conspiracy theory trope.
-Virtually identical claims were trotted out weeks after the Sandy Hook mass shooting, when conspiracists claimed that the victims appeared in photographs taken with President Obama a few days after the shooting.
+Claims that the Podesta brothers appeared in the sketches and matched for the “suspects” were an example of an extremely common conspiracy theory trope.
+Virtually identical claims were trotted out weeks after the Sandy Hook mass shooting, when conspiracists claimed that the “victims” had appeared in photographs taken with President Obama a few days after the shooting.